Speak to an expert today 01270 440 341 020 3633 2107

 What Is A Fire Marshal?

-The Regulatory Reform (Fire Safety) Order 2005 sets out that anyone who had control over a building, for example an owner or landlord, must take reasonable steps to ensure fire safety.
+The Regulatory Reform (Fire Safety) Order 2005 sets out that anyone who has control over a building, for example an owner or landlord, must take reasonable steps to ensure fire safety.
 For a business setting, this means appointing a fire marshal.
 This is most often an employee who has completed fire marshal training.
 This training will detail the responsibilities of a fire marshal, including the steps to take to prevent a fire and what to do during an evacuation.

 image of a fire warden doing a fire risk assessment